opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 When a new level is created in an empty column, the color of that column header and the cells where the new level gets exposed are colored denoting the type of level: **light yellow** for Toonz Vector levels, **light green** for Toonz Raster levels, and **light blue** for Raster levels (see  :ref:`Working with Xsheet Columns <working_with_xsheet_columns>`  ).

-.. note:: The New Level dialog inherits the **Default Level Type** settings defined in Preferences  →  Drawing.
+.. note:: The New Level dialog inherits the **Default Level Type** settings defined in Preferences...  →  Drawing.

 .. tip:: **To create a new animation level to draw:**

     1. Do one of the following:

-    - Select a cell in the Xsheet/Timeline where you want to place your animation level and choose File  →  **New Level...**
+    - Select a cell in the Xsheet/Timeline where you want to place your animation level and choose Level → New  →  **New Level...**

     - Right-click the cell in the Xsheet/Timeline where you want to place your animation level and choose **New Level...** from the menu that opens.